Information Design in Optimal Auctions: Asymmetric information structures

 \subsection{The buyer-optimal case}

 For the buyer-optimal information design problem, we demonstrate that an asymmetric signal distribution can strictly improve upon the optimal symmetric signal distribution in Theorem \ref{result_buyer}.
-We demonstrate such an improvement for $n=2$ with $p<r^{b}$ and $n\rightarrow \infty $.
+We demonstrate such an improvement for the case of $n=2$ with $p<r_{b}$, and the case of $ n\rightarrow \infty $.